Patika-Todeb-Java-Spring-Bootcamp/patika-todeb-javaspringbootcamp-proje-odevleri-gulbalasalamov/README.md

 # Project: Second-hand shopping app

-This repository is dedicated to demonstrate weekly progress of project implementation in bootcamp.
+This repository is dedicated to demonstrate weekly progress of project implementation in Java SpringBoot bootcamp.

 ---